romgrk/react-drop-zone/readme.md

 function.

-Both versions will trigger an `.onDrop(file: HTML5 File, text: String)`, so you get both the file handle and it's text content in a single event (file reading can be disabled).
+Both versions will trigger an `.onDrop(file: HTML5 File, text: String)`, so you get both the file handle and its text content in a single event (file reading can be disabled).

 #### Install